twinters/zoek-nieuws/README.md

 - Run `npm install` in the main directory
 - Run `node src/bot.js 'any text here'` to query the bot with any test query

+## Adding new news sources

+New news sources can easily be added by adding a new Javascript file in the `src/news_sources/` folder.
+The module should export a function called `search(topic)` that receives a string topic as input, and returns a list of article objects as results.
+These articles have five fields, namely `title` (string), `date` (Date class), `content` (string), `url` (string) and `source` (string, likely fixed for your news source to be the name of the news outlet).
+See other modules in the `src/news_sources/` folder as an example!

 ## Data note
 The unigram data is calculated using the [Dutch Twitter Ngram Trends dataset](https://www.let.rug.nl/gosse/Ngrams/download.html).